rizinorg/book/src/basic_commands/types.md

 ## Working with data types

-Radare2 can also work with data types.
+Rizin can also work with data types.
 You can use standard C data types or define your own using C. Currently, there is a support for structs, unions, function signatures, and enums.

 ```
 [0x00000000]> t?